David Milne (artist)

 David Milne (January 8, 1882 – December 26, 1953) was a Canadian painter, printmaker, and writer.
+He was profoundly different from most of his Canadian art contemporaries, especially Tom Thomson and the Group of Seven.
+He is sometimes referred to as the Master of Absence and known for his ability to reduce a painting to its bare essentials.

 Biography

 David Milne was born near Paisley in 1882.
 He was the last of 10 children born to Scottish immigrant parents.
 His early education was in Paisley, followed by high school in Walkerton; he performed well in school and soon after graduation began teaching in a country school near Paisley.
 During 1902 and 1903 he studied art through correspondence, eventually deciding to move to New York City in 1903 at the age of 21.

+In New York, he spent two years (and a third year of night school) studying at the Art Students League.
+He came to know both American and European Impressionism, Post Impressionism, and Fauvism, modern approaches that helped shape his own style.
+A significant measure of this early success was his participation in two of North America’s most important exhibitions of art of the early 20th century: the famous Armory Show in 1913 (seen in New York, Boston, and Chicago) where he had five paintings exhibited and the Panama-Pacific International Exposition held in San Francisco in 1915.
+He was represented by the N. E. Montross Gallery (the same gallery showed 'The Eight' or Ashcan School artists).